symlex/symlex/README.md

 they still use NGINX and PHP-FPM.
 Instead of `web` and `php`, there is now a single `app` service powered by RoadRunner.
 If you prefer NGINX, you can use an older [release](https://github.com/symlex/symlex/releases) or copy the previous config to the new release.
-Some of our example apps still use NGINX.
+Some of our example apps use NGINX as well.

 ## About ##